-Equity: to reduce health inequalities through early identification and improving the spatial allocation of resources between and within different groups.
+Equity: reduce health inequalities through early identification and improving the spatial allocation of resources between and within different groups.

-Involvement of stakeholders: conducting a mental health needs assessment can stimulate the involvement and ownership of the various stakeholders in the process and ensure that the Kent Live it Well Strategy has active engagement from all those effected by mental illness.
+Involvement of stakeholders: conducting a mental health needs assessment can stimulate the involvement and ownership of the various stakeholders in the process and ensure that the Kent Live it Well Strategy has active engagement from all those effected by Mental Illness.
 This will be a priority for 2014.

-Key Findings and Recommendations for Canterbury and Coastal CCG
+Key Findings and Recommendations for Dartford, Gravesham and Swanley CCG

-The data quality for many aspects of this needs assessment is poor.
-It has been almost impossible to make an overall assessment of service use and need.
-Nationally this is also a problem therefore this does not single Canterbury and Coastal CCG out - however improvements to data input and output are vital for commissioning.
+The data quality for many aspects of this needs assessment is poor and to fully assess service use and need from the data available is difficult.
+This is not unique to Dartford, Gravesham and Swanley CCG (DGS CCG) and reflects the wider picture across all Kent and Medway CCGs, as well as nationally, thus improvements to data input and output are vital for commissioning.

-It should also be noted that due to the different modelling approaches used within this needs assessment to demonstrate the various needs of the mentally ill population of both Kent and the CCG, overall numbers must be viewed with caution and discrepancies may exist.
+It should also be noted that due to the different modelling approaches used within this needs assessment to demonstrate the various needs of the mentally ill population of both Kent and the CCG overall, numbers must be viewed with caution and discrepancies may exist.